okteto/okteto/docs/code-review.md

 Any mantainer can merge the PR when:

 - The PR has approvals from at least two maintainers to ensure that the changes are aligned with the project's goals and quality standards.
-- All requests from the mantainers have been addressed, and those mantainers have approved the PR.
+- All requests from the maintainers have been addressed, and those maintainers have approved the PR.

 ### Tests